Threat of lightning storms adds to struggle to contain large California fire

-The swarming Dixie fire in Butte County, north of Sacramento, gained ground on Saturday and was only 21% contained as of Sunday morning, according to the California Department of Forestry and Fire Protection.
+The swarming Dixie fire in Butte County, north of Sacramento, gained ground on Saturday and was only 21% contained as of Sunday morning, according to the California Department of Forestry and Fire Protection here.

-Large fires like the Dixie fire and Oregon's Bootleg fire, a massive blaze that has blackened more than 400,000 acres and was 42% contained as of Sunday, can at times generate their own weather, like lightning storms.
+Large fires like the Dixie fire and Oregon's Bootleg fire here, a massive blaze that has blackened more than 400,000 acres and was 42% contained as of Sunday, can at times generate their own weather, like lightning storms.

 On Saturday night, the Dixie fire joined with another one nearby, and firefighters have struggled to contain the blazes that have triggered evacuations in several communities.